 7) All of your K-1's from limited partnerships.
 These forms are often not issued until March (or later).
 If you don't have them, send me everything else, we'll file an extension (no charge) and complete the return when they arrive.

-8) The IRS says you own and operate a business (meaning you are self-employed) if you receive a form 1099-M with income in box 7.
-If this is the case, complete an income and expense statement (click here for the worksheet).
+8) The IRS says you own and operate a business (meaning you are self-employed) if you receive a form 1099-NEC.
+If this is the case, complete an income and expense statement for your business.
 If you use part of your home for office space or meeting clients, complete a home office statement (click here for the worksheet).
 Do NOT bring me any receipts, I don't need them.
 My job is to complete an accurate tax return based on information you provide to me.
 I'm not here to audit you.
 If something seems unusual we will discuss it.